0x01010110/corecfxs/readme.md

 1. Install the node.js environment.
 2. Use git to download this project: `git clone https://github.com/0x01010110/corecfxs.git`
 3. Run `npm install`.
-4. Modify the `privateKey` in the `config.json` file and fill in your private key.
+4. Add config file `cp config.json.sample config.json`.
+Modify the `privateKey` in the `config.json` file and fill in your private key.
 Make sure your account has enough CFX to cover transaction fees.
 5. Start the script with `node index.js`.

 ### Notes